ishridharhegde/Gaatra/README.md

 # Gaatra
 This is the B.Tech 6th Semester Mini-Project that I worked on with my friends.
+This project can find the dimension of an object using its image.
+Say you want to find the dimension of a piece of wood or metal.
+Just click a picture and use this project to find its dimensions.

+Please refer the report for in depth explanation.

 ## Instructions to work with this project